Schedule free consultation

 Brief breaks are important, too

-EduWW tutors also stress the importance of the short breaks in the Pomodoro Techniques.
-During the 25-minute study intervals, students have their focus on the learning material at the highest possible level.
-During the five-minute breaks, students should ease their minds by doing something that relaxes them.
-Listen to their favorite song, have a cup of tea or cocoa, or have a snack.
+Tutors at our school also stress the importance of the short breaks in the Pomodoro Techniques.
+During the 25-minute study intervals, students focus on the learning material at the highest possible level.
+During the five-minute breaks, students should ease their minds by doing something that relaxes them, such as listening to their favorite song, having a cup of tea or cocoa, or having a snack.

 Why You Should Try the Pomodoro Technique for Studying